Travel guide

 Do I need to unlock my phone to use an eSIM?

-Yes, the phone must be unlocked (carrier-free) and eSIM compatible.
-The vast majority of smartphones released since 2019 are compatible: iPhone XS and later, Samsung Galaxy S20+ and later, Google Pixel 3 and later, and many more.
-Visit our compatibility page to check your model.
+Yes, your phone must be unlocked (carrier-free) and eSIM-compatible.
+The vast majority of smartphones launched since 2019 are compatible: iPhone XS and newer, Samsung Galaxy S20+, Google Pixel 3 and newer, and many more.
+Visit our compatibility page to verify your model.

 7. Conclusion